py5coding/py5book/content/importing_py5_code.md

 # Importing py5 Code

 Python projects with moderate to large amounts of code will typically be split into multiple files.
-Python libraries or modules are also typically organized in multiple files.
+Python libraries or modules are also typically organized across multiple files.
 Coders can use the Python `import` command to make code stored in other files or modules available to be used in their py5 projects.
 This page outlines the recommended ways to write importable py5 code, either for one person or to be shared with others.

 ## General py5 Importing Guidelines